Top 13 Venture Capital Firms Powering the Future of Energy Startups

 5. Energy Innovation Capital

-Investment stages: Early-stage and late-stage venture
+Investment stages: Early to late-stage venture

 Industries of focus: Energy

-Geographical presence: Orinda, California
+Geographical presence: Orinda, CA

 Founded: 2016